Блог

 Rent a four-day itinerary to see Salt Lake, Blue Eye and Shark Bay with relaxed pacing and practical transfers.

 Day 1 – Salt Lake: Start with airport pickup and a straightforward transfer to your beachfront base.
 The day includes a site visit to the salt lake with two short excursions, a brief educational talk about the caldera and the life around it, and time to unwind on a towel after the activities.
-Groups of travelers can join the guide, and safety gear is provided for a safe experience.
+Groups of travellers can join the guide, and safety gear is provided for a safe experience.

-Day 2 – Blue Eye: A morning boat ride to Blue Eye with a coastal cave visit led by morgana, focusing on natural history and underwater life.
+Day 2 – Blue Eye: A morning boat ride to Blue Eye with a coastal cave visit led by Morgana, focusing on natural history and underwater life.
 The excursion includes a behind-the-scenes look at miragem formations and an educational commentary, plus a safe swim with life jackets; towels are provided.
 Depending on weather, the route may include a lookout above the caldera for memorable photos.

-Day 3 – Shark Bay: Begin with a safe coastline snorkeling excursion at Shark Bay, with a guided swim and the chance to see reef life.
-The excursion includes four distinct stops: a caldera overlook, a sandy beach, a sheltered cove, and a snorkeling site.
+Day 3 – Shark Bay: Begin with a safe coastline snorkelling excursion at Shark Bay, with a guided swim and the chance to see reef life.
+The excursion includes four distinct stops: a caldera overlook, a sandy beach, a sheltered cove, and a snorkelling site.
 Guides tailor the pace for groups, and the crew ensures safe, easy entry and exit.
 Approximately three to four hours of activity, with a rest onboard and a towel ready for you.

-Day 4 – Santa Maria & cultural moments: The day starts with a walk through the santa district and the Santa Maria market, followed by a heritage site visit guided in English or Portuguese to suit groups. having seen stalls and crafts, you gain insight into everyday life beside the coast, with stories from maria and local artisans.
-The program includes an educational talk on traditional crafts; there’s time to rent a bike or stroll the promenade, and the day ends with a safe, relaxed farewell by the sea.
+Day 4 – Santa Maria & cultural moments: The day starts with a walk through the santa district and the Santa Maria market, followed by a heritage site visit guided in English or Portuguese to suit groups.
+Having seen stalls and crafts, you gain insight into everyday life beside the coast, with stories from maria and local artisans.
+The programme includes an educational talk on traditional crafts; there’s time to rent a bike or stroll the promenade, and the day ends with a safe, relaxed farewell by the sea.

 Travel Requirements and Accessibility: Passport, Insurance, Mobility